 To define the concept of truth by means of the synthetic identity (once we alleged the definition of truth by the identity) it may be seen redundant if it is that every identity is synthetic.
 However, it is not; because even when the idea of truth wrap to the idea of synthetic identity, mutual cannot be maintained: it cannot be said that all synthetic identity constitutes a gnoseological truth.
-This is because there are various types of synthetic identities; we will just go to refer here the more generally types that we call synthetic identities: synthetic identities.
+This is because there are various types of synthetic identities; we will just go to refer here the more generally types that we call synthetic identities: synthetic schematic identities (or identity schemes) and synthetic systematic identities.
 The schematic identities can also be called "configurations" or configurational identities, and really are results of operations.
 The systematic identities are relations, and could be called "propositional identities", in response to its ordinary way of expression.
 The scientific truth is associated with the systematic identities, and not with the schematic identities (although not for this reason it may be considered to be independent of them).
 In both cases, systematic and schematic synthetic identities, are involved operations that take place between various terms "synthetically" compounded.

 The constructive processes reach their scientific status when it determines a proposition which expresses a relation of synthetic identity.
 However, it cannot be said that all synthetic identity constitutes a scientific truth, because of the various types of synthetic identities.
 The idea of synthetic identity is taken from the Mathematics.
 The operation 7+5=12 shows a categorial closing in Mathematics, being 12 a systematic synthetic identity, because it is transcendental to the terms 7 and 5 by the ratio + support.
 The intertwining of schemes of identity gives rise to determinant contexts, prior to the formation of synthetic identities.
-In our mathematics, and the closing occurs because 12 is a natural number related to other natural numbers, 7 and 5, by a sum operation.
+In our mathematician example, the determinant closing field is the field of natural numbers in Mathematics, and the closing occurs because 12 is a natural number related to other natural numbers, 7 and 5, by a sum operation.